 Additionally, I would make DEI conversations mandatory for all personnel, regardless of level.
 Oftentimes, we discuss DEI issues in silos and then ask each other, “Why can’t this issue go away?”
 It’s kind of silly to think we can defeat these issues without buy-in from all parties.

 Lastly, I would use DEI metrics in performance discussions.
-Normally, when we assess performance, we reward how much money is being earned and how quickly we finished our work, but we don’t prioritize how well we support our people.
-For teams that get DEI right, they should be awarded, recognized, and modeled.
-How will organizations continue to promote individuals responsible for managing people if they don’t know how to engage, mentor, and inspire their people?
+Normally, when we assess performance, we reward how much money is being earned and how quickly we finished our work, but we don’t prioritise how well we support our people.
+For teams that get DEI right, they should be awarded, recognised and modelled.
+How will organisations continue to promote individuals responsible for managing people if they don’t know how to engage, mentor and inspire their people?

-How do you think leaders or organizations can foster a more inclusive environment where employees feel comfortable being their authentic selves at work?
+How do you think leaders or organisations can foster a more inclusive environment where employees feel comfortable being their authentic selves at work?

 Taryn Allen: Everyone can be a leader in creating an inclusive workplace because everyone has a role in creating an authentic environment.
 Leaders should be intentional about consulting with people outside of their circle.
 Receiving feedback from various people and having honest conversations with their employees is imperative.
 Also, responding positively to all feedback, especially the difficult criticisms, can set leaders apart.

 Lastly, you cannot foster an authentic environment if you aren’t being authentic with yourself and your employees.
 Building trust with your employees is imperative in creating a comfortable workplace and people can sense when you aren’t being genuine.

 Can you think of any specific examples of how leaders can foster openness?